strato-net/strato-platform/stripe-ps/README.md

 # Payment Server (Stripe)

 The payment server is created using ExpressJS.
 This version of the payment server uses the Stripe API for payments.
-It also features a lightweight SQL database (sqlite) to store customer addresses.
+It also features a PostgreSQL connection to store customer addresses.

 ### Endpoints